jimburton/haskell-webservice/README.md

 If the date already exists, the temperature is updated.
 If not, a new record is added to the database.
 This call will return 200 and an empty JSON object if everything went OK.

-To set the project up you need to start by building the code and populating the database:
+To set the project up you need to start by making sure that you have the latest version of `cabal-install` on this machine:

+    $ cabal update
+	$ cabal install cabal-install

+Now you can start building the code:

     $ cabal sandbox init
 	$ cabal configure

+This last step may report that several libraries are missing.
+For example:

+    $ cabal configure
+    Resolving dependencies...
+    Configuring haskell-webservice-0.1.0.0...
+    cabal: At least the following dependencies are missing: aeson -any,
+    happstack-server -any,
+    hslogger -any,
+    sqlite-simple -any

+If so, install them now:

+	$ cabal install aeson happstack-server hslogger sqlite-simple

+Now you should be able to continue building the application:

+    $ cabal configure
+	$ cabal build
 	$ cabal install
-	$ runhaskell src/DB/Main.hs
+	$ cabal run DB-setup

+The step to build the database only needs to be done once, but you can run it again if you want to restore the database to its original state.
+Now you can start the webservice:

-	$ .cabal-sandbox/bin/haskell-webservice
+    $ cabal run webservice
     Listening for http:// on port 8000

-The step to build the database only needs to be done once.
 Once the service is running you can interact with it in the browser or using something like `curl`:

     $ curl http://localhost:8000/weather/date/2017-01-01
 	[{"date":"2017-01-01","temperature":-23.164497}]

+While the service is running open a new terminal and run the tests with `cabal test`.
-Run the tests using `cabal test` and read the log, which will be in a file called something like `dist/test/haskell-webservice-0.1.0.0-test-webservice.log`.
+Read the log, which will be in a file called something like `dist/test/haskell-webservice-0.1.0.0-test-webservice.log`.

 ## Assignment